leechiryo/mvcpp/README.md

 # mvcpp
-a c++ web framework

 A high performance web framework using C++ and MVC framework.

 Every controller module in the web site is compiled to an so library and support hot updating for the new controller modules.